hallzy/youtube-playlist-search/README.md

 So, to install this extension:

+* Generate API Keys.
+For instructions on how, see [below section](#generating-api-keys).
 * Download, or clone this repository
+* Open the `manifest.json` file and replace the `client_id` with the client ID you get when you generated the API Key.
 * For the 'Brave Browser' only, enable the setting "Allow Google login for extensions" and restart the browser (IMPORTANT: This feature is currently broken see [below](#brave-browser))